-You do \not\ need a smbpasswd file, although it won't do any harm and if you have one then Samba will be able to fall back to normal password security for older clients.
+You do \not\ need a smbpasswd file, and older clients will be authenticated as if "security = domain", although it won't do any harm and allows you to have local users not in the domain.
 I expect that the above required options will change soon when we get better active directory integration.

-8.4.
+7.4.
 Setup your /etc/krb5.conf